New Bill Would End Taxes on Social Security Benefits in 2026: What Retirees Should Know

 - Unlike prior measures, which would chip away at taxes or raise income brackets, this bill calls for a full repeal.

-- If Congress passes the act this year, taxes on Social Security benefits would end starting in 2026 — impacting income tax returns filed in early 2027.
+- If Congress passes the act this year, taxes on Social Security benefits would end starting in 2026 — impacting income tax returns filed in 2027.

-“Like a lot of Americans, I’ve been paying into Social Security since my first job at fourteen.
-But despite decades of paying into the system, seniors are still forced to pay taxes on their hard-earned benefits – all while the ultra-wealthy barely pay into the system at all,” Gallego stated in a release regarding the bill.
+“Like a lot of Americans, I’ve been paying into Social Security since my first job at 14.
+But despite decades of paying into the system, seniors are still forced to pay taxes on their hard-earned benefits — all while the ultra-wealthy barely pay into the system at all,” Gallego stated in a release regarding the bill.

 “Trump claimed he ended taxes on Social Security.
 My bill actually does it.
 Permanently,” Gallego added.

 To pay for this tax relief and safeguard Social Security’s long-term stability, the bill proposes an increase in the Social Security payroll tax wage base (also known as the tax limit).
-If approved, starting in 2026, all wages above $250,000 would be subject to the 6.2% payroll tax, up from this year’s $176,100 cap.
+If approved, starting in 2026, all wages $250,000 and above would be subject to the 6.2% payroll tax, up from this year’s $176,100 cap.

 That means higher earners would continue contributing, helping offset the lost revenue from retiree tax cuts and extending the trust fund’s solvency by decades.

-Why are Social Security Benefits taxed and why the push for change?
+Why are Social Security Benefits taxed, and why the push for change?

 - As Kiplinger has reported, these SS thresholds have remained unchanged since 1984, while the percentage of recipients paying some tax has increased from under 10% to nearly 56% today.

-- Some lawmakers from both parties argue the tax penalizes those who have worked for decades.
+- Some lawmakers from both parties argue that the tax penalizes those who have worked for decades.
 With inflation biting into retirement budgets, a growing number of representatives cite fairness in calls for a tax repeal.

 That legislation, introduced by Sens.
 Marsha Blackburn (R-Tenn.) and Roger Marshall (R-Kan.), would increase the provisional income thresholds that trigger taxes on Social Security benefits.
 It would raise them to $34,000 for individuals and $68,000 for couples filing jointly.
 (The current thresholds of $25,000 and $32,000, respectively.)